The world’s most expensive Ford Mustang breaks its own record

 This 1967 Shelby GT500 Super Snake has nearly doubled its previous record as the most expensive Mustang ever sold at auction

-In addition, the Super Snake features stiffer shocks and springs along with performance focused braided brake lines and a remote oil filler.
-The Le Mans striping and chrome headlight surrounds visually set the car apart from its less extreme GT500 counterpart.
+In addition, the Super Snake features stiffer shocks and springs along with performance-focused braided brake lines and a remote oil filler.
+The Le Mans striping and chrome headlight surround visually set the car apart from its less extreme GT500 counterpart.

 Special whitewall Goodyear Thunderbolt tyres were fitted to the Super Snake as part of a promotional tyre test which originally brought the car to fruition.
 In fact, the project was the idea of Shelby’s American Sales Manager Don McCain after Carroll Shelby was asked to do a promotion with Goodyear.

 The aim of the event was to test the endurance of Goodyear’s new “Thunderbolt” economy tyres by driving at a constant 140mph for 500 miles.
 Built to run sustainably at 6,000rpm for racing, the ‘427’ engine was perfect for the job.

 Despite the huge power figure of the Super Snake, the test was a success as the tyres came back with over 97% of their original tread, achieving the goal of the event.
 It’s said that at the same event, Carroll Shelby reached 170mph during a top speed run whilst using the Super Snake.

 Don McCain’s original plan was to sell 50 Super Snakes.
 However, the concept never hit the road due to the excessive price.
 In fact, if put on the market each car would have had to be sold at twice the price of a regular GT500.